 Thanks to buddy’s incorrect assumption on how much food two hikers need for a week, we were now obliged to make do on half rations.
 Not ideal when one person is hypoglycemic with a tendency to get viciously hangry, but we managed.
 All we had to do was make it 45 kilometres to Chez Monique’s, an oasis for hungry travellers.
 There, we would get a burger and beer, raid the give & take box, and stock up on snacks.
 Turning back was not an option after all the preparation that had gone into the trip (though I admit on any other trail, we would have turned back).

 In a strange but wonderful twist of fate, a woman came to our fire that night seeking to offload extra food.
 We ate our new friend’s leftovers the next two suppers and made it to kilometre-marker 45 in good spirits with all body parts intact.
 The awkwardness, which had transformed into resentment, melted away after the first bite of a juicy cheeseburger.
-I didn’t exactly forgive my ex for his stupidity, but let him know I didn’t hate him.
+I couldn’t forgive my ex for his stupidity, but I stopped telling him I wanted to kill him.

 Thirty kilometres later, the trip was done and I felt relieved.
 He could go back to the city life he preferred and I could return to backpacking without babysitting (or threatening to eat someone).
 Being prepared takes the angst away and makes for a much more enjoyable trip!

 Has a hiking buddy ever put you in a potentially dangerous situation?
 How did you cope with it?